-Fully observable environments have been considered widely with respect to Eq.~\ref{eqfullyy}.
-Here, we start from Eq.~\ref{blockeff} which describe an environment in which all of the percepts are invisible to the protagonist agent.
-Here, in my invasion example, the belief percepts are produced by an interpreter (I), such as what is depicted in Fig.~\ref{interpreter:1} and coming indirectly to the defender (D).
+Fully observable environments have been considered widely under different conditions.
+Here, we start from Eq.~\ref{blockeff}, which describes an environment in which all of the percepts are invisible to the protagonist agent.
+In this case, the belief percepts are produced by an interpreter (I), such as what is depicted in Fig.~\ref{interpreter:1}, which comes indirectly to the defender (D).
 To be nontrivial, the interpreter is not a kind of a simple mirror or a polarizer.
-Instead it is another intelligent agent that learns the percepts $ s_i $ by itself and sends what it is learning to the defender as a new state $ b_i $, where the defender percieves them and take actions $ a_i $ on them.
-As it is assumed in the original paper \cite{Briegel1}, the defender always reaches sooner to the next door than the attacker (here, with or without a stamp from the interpreter).
+Instead, it is another intelligent agent that learns the percepts $ s_i $ by itself and sends what it is learning to the defender as a new percept $ b_i $, where the defender percieves them and takes actions $ a_i $ on them.
+As it is assumed in the original paper \cite{Briegel1}, the defender always reaches sooner to the next door than the attacker does (with or without a stamp from the interpreter).
 The relevant reward function definition can be found in Appendix.~\ref{erageffredg}.

 Figures \ref{n_027000} and \ref{n_227000} show a reduction in the speed of learning (or learning time) in a partially observable environment (red solid curves) in comparison with a fully observable one (dashed curves) when the interpreter's forgetting factor is zero.
-Whereas, we have a reduction in the efficiency of the defender as illustrated in \ref{n_127000} and \ref{n_1027000} when the interpreter's forgetting factor is not zero.
-While the reduction in the learning time is caused by that the defender learning must wait for the interpreter learning, the non-vanishing decrease in the efficiency is due to the portion of permanent partially observability arising from the interpreter's forgetting factor.\footnote{ In the original works, the authors have plotted their figures for action blocking, whereas mine have been planned in respect to the probability of action blocking using the fact that the action blocking averaged on an infinite number of actions would ultimately be equal to the probability of doing an action, for more details see Appendix \ref{averagefequa}. }
+In contrast, there is a reduction in the efficiency of the defender, as illustrated in \ref{n_127000} and \ref{n_1027000}, when the interpreter's forgetting factor is more than zero.
+While the reduction in the learning time is due to the fact that the defender learning must wait for the interpreter learning, the non-vanishing decrease in the efficiency is owing to the portion of permanent partially observability arising from the interpreter's forgetting factor.\footnote{In the original works, the authors have plotted their figures for action blocking, whereas mine have been planned in respect to the probability of action blocking using the fact that action blocking averaged on an infinite number of actions would ultimately be equal to the probability of doing an action; for more details, see Appendix \ref{averagefequa}. }